cpulover-practice/spring-rest/README.md

 2. Create Rest Controller with @RestController and @RequestMapping [[StudentRestController]()]
 3. Add endpoints to the Controller
-   - @PathVariable: bind url variable to method parameter
+   - @PathVariable: bind URL variable to method parameter

 ---